John Quinn Weitzel

 John Quinn Weitzel M.M.
 (May 10, 1928 – December 30, 2022) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Samoa-Pago Pago in American Samoa.

 Biography

 Early life

 Weitzel was born in Chicago, Illinois, on May 10, 1928.
+Weitzel attended St. Francis Xavier School in LaGrange and St. Luke School in River Forest during his early education.
+During his secondary years, he went to Fenwick High School, but transferred during his junior year to attend Archbishop Quigley Preparatory Seminary, a preparatory school for those considering priesthood.
+He then studied at Maryknoll Venard Apostolic College and Maryknoll Seminary, graduating with a bachelor's in philosophy and a master's in religious education from the latter.

 He was ordained a Catholic priest for the Catholic Foreign Mission Society of America on June 11, 1955.
+Afterwards, he was assigned to promotional and fundraising work in the Chicago area, before returning to New York in 1967 to work as Maryknoll Assistant Director of Development.
+He was granted an overseas mission in Falealupo in Western Samoa in 1978.

 Bishop of Samoa-Pago Pago

 Pope John Paul II appointed Weitzel as the first bishop of the newly-erected diocese of Samoa-Pago Pago on June 9, 1986.
-He was consecrated on October 29, 1986 by Pio Taofinu'u, with Joseph Ferrario, and Patrick Vincent Hurley as co-consecrators.
+He was consecrated on October 29, 1986 by Pio Taofinu'u, with Joseph Ferrario and Patrick Vincent Hurley as co-consecrators.

 Weitzel's letter of resignation as bishop of Samoa-Pago Pago was accepted by Pope Francis on Friday, May 31, 2013.

 Death

 Weitzel died on December 30, 2022, following a short illness.